photos ©2018 John Lyons

 Surveys across all Manitowoc County Lakes over the past twenty-five years shows Bass and Bluegill dominate most fisheries with steady panfish numbers although in many lakes panfish are small in size.
 Other gamefish numbers are moderate but Walleye occur low in number and are sustained through stocking.
 In some lakes ‘poor water quality, lack of habitat and invasive species may negatively affect fish populations.’

 Hogler reminded the group of the ongoing statewide Panfish study.
-In Manitowoc County, the lakes that are part of the study are Bullhead, English, Harpt, Pigeon, Long Lakes.
+In Manitowoc County, the lakes that are part of the study are Bullhead, English, Harpt, Pigeon, and Long Lakes.
 Each has a temporary panfish regulation to see if that regulation can improve panfish size.
 Spring Lake is a control lake in the study and its regulations remain unchanged.
 From 2019-2021 all lakes in the study will be resurveyed and the impact of the regulations will be evaluated in 2022 with recommendations made on a statewide basis.

 Questions about different lakes, and comments, followed.
 One was put by Gene Weyer regarding how our County’s alkaline water impacts fish growth.
 Watershed management and fish habitat were most urgent matters.